Winston Churchill famously said something like “Democracy is the worst political system – except for all the others”

 When you vote for someone in a normal election, you are effectively ceding them the power to make decisions on your behalf.
 Vote Delegation acts the same way but, thanks to the underlying technology, we can improve the process somewhat.

-Every time your vote is used by the person to whom you delegated it, you can, if you like, automatically receive a message, email, SMS or whatever informing you about what happened – “Richard Smith, your delegate on the environment used your vote today in favour of the proposed “Trees are People Too” policy.
-(I’m joking :-))
+Every time your vote is used by the person to whom you delegated it, you can, if you opt to do so, automatically receive a message, email, SMS, tweet or whatever informing you about what happened – “Richard Smith, your delegate on the Environment used your vote today in favour of this specific proposed policy.

 Vote Rescinding and Reallocation